I was 13 when I found my mum’s old diary in her dresser. It was dated 1977, the year she turned 17.

 I had snooped before, but never with as much freedom or incentive.
 She was overseas with her sister for three weeks and had left me and my younger brother in the care of our father, my parents having separated when I was six.

-It wasn’t her diary entries that shocked me, though.
-It was what I found next, tucked inside the diary itself: her current resume, with an employment history listing a number of English teaching and hospitality roles, then something else: Sex Worker - New Zealand, Australia, Japan.
-When my mum returned home I confronted her with it, shaking.
+It wasn’t the content that shocked me, though.
+It was what I found next.
+Tucked inside the diary was her current resume, with an employment history listing a number of English teaching and hospitality roles, and something else: Sex Worker - New Zealand, Australia, Japan.
+When my mum returned home I confronted her with the resume, shaking.
 Reluctantly she confirmed that, yes, she had been an escort, years before meeting my father.

 She also said something bad had happened to her at 15 — that she had dealt with it through sex work.
 I was, by then, aware of the concept of rape.
 I burst out crying, distraught but also filled with immense respect and admiration.

 Of course, not all sex workers are survivors of trauma.
 Personally, I just wanted leather boots.

 Within one year of my parents’ separation, mum secured work as a brothel manager.
 She told us that men came into her work for a massage and sometimes a cuddle, if they were sad or lonely.
 That she sat at a desk and took bookings.
 Instinctively, I knew that there was more to her workplace than that.
 At home, she would answer calls with ‘Jo speaking’, and my brother and I would shout, ‘Who’s Jo?
 Your name’s not Jo!’